Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical

 \section{Conclusion}

-I have proposed the alternative approach to social scientists presenting the uncertainty of statistically estimated causal effects: the probabilities of different effect sizes via the plot of a complementary cumulative distribution function.
-Unlike the conventional significance-vs.-insignificance approach and the standard ways to summarize a posterior distribution, my approach does not require any preset decision threshold for the ``significance,'' ``confidence,'' or ``credible'' level of uncertainty or for the effect size beyond which the effect is considered practically relevant.
-It therefore allows researchers to be agnostic about a decision threshold and a justification for that.
-In my approach, researchers play a role of an information provider and present different effect sizes and their associated probabilities as such.
-I have shown through the application to the previous study that my approach presents richer information about the uncertainty of statistically estimated causal effects than the conventional significance-vs.-insignificance approach, helping a better understanding and communication of the uncertainty.
+I have proposed an alternative approach for social scientists to present the uncertainty of statistically estimated causal effects: the probabilities of different effect sizes via the plot of a complementary cumulative distribution function.
+Unlike the conventional significance-vs.-insignificance approach and the standard ways to interpret a posterior distribution, the proposed approach does not require any decision threshold for the ``significance,'' ``confidence,'' or ``credible'' level of uncertainty or for the effect size beyond which the effect is considered practically relevant.
+It therefore allows researchers to be agnostic about these decision thresholds and justifications for them.
+Researchers play the role of information providers and present different effect sizes and their associated probabilities as such.
+Through the application to a previous study, I have shown that the proposed approach presents richer information about the uncertainty of statistically estimated causal effects than the conventional significance-vs.-insignificance approach, enabling a better understanding and communication of the uncertainty.